San Diego City Grading Public Improvements Performance Bond

 What is a Grading Permit?

 A grading contractor will usually need to apply for a grading permit should their public project involve activities like excavation or soil filling and the installation of new pavement and building retaining walls.
-Grading bond requirements are mandated by the city’s Department of Public Works; however, the Developmental Services Department will determine if you are in need one.
+Grading bond requirements are mandated by the city’s Department of Public Works; however, the Developmental Services Department will determine if you are in need of one.

 What is the San Diego City Grading Public Improvements Performance Bond?